 - When ingested, fiddlenecks can be toxic to livestock.
 Sometimes, fiddlenecks can be problematic to crop fields as they can easily outgrow the cop themselves.

-- Fiddlenecks are characterized by having very distinguishable flower heads that are curled like fiddlenecks (hence the name) and yellow funnel-like exotic flowers.
+- Fiddlenecks have very distinguishable flower heads curled like fiddlenecks (hence the name) and yellow funnel-like exotic flowers.

 11. Bindweed (Convolvulus Arvensis)

 Often referred to as “wild Morning Glory“, the bindweed Convolvulus truly looks like one.
-Basically, it is a climbing vine that wraps itself around poles or any other objects.
+It is a climbing vine that wraps itself around poles or other objects.

 - The bindweed is easily distinguishable due to its pink trumpet-shaped exotic flowers and arrowhead-shaped leaves.

 - The bindweed is very problematic due to a lot of reasons.
-The growth of a bindweed is very hard to control as it has a very large root system.
+The growth of bindweed is tough to control as it has an extensive root system.
 Another reason is that it can produce seeds that can remain viable for many years.